matthewlyf/nextgene-cnv-heatmap/README.md

 The script will:
 1. Save `ATM_dataframe.csv`, `BRCA1_dataframe.csv`, etc., in the output folder.
-2. Generate a heatmap PNG visualizing gains/losses for `PALB2`.
+2. Generate a heatmap PNG visualizing gains/losses.

 ---